infinity-a11y/KiwiMS/README.md

 <sup><sup>*_KiwiFlow is supposed to be used for research and academic purposes only._*</sup></sup>

-# KiwiFlow Setup and Update Instructions
+# Installation

-Follow these steps to set up, update, and launch the application on your Windows system.
+Follow these steps to set up and launch the application on your Windows system.

 ### Prerequisites
 - **Operating System**: Windows 10 or later.